 5. Try our local bike trails

-Some teens prefer to stay cooped up indoors, as do mine, but my 14-year-old has really taken a liking to bike-riding.
+Some teens prefer to stay cooped up indoors, as do mine, but one of my teens has really taken a liking to bike-riding.
 We throw on our comfy bike-riding gear, pack water and a snack, and explore the cycling trails throughout the Panther Creek area of The Woodlands.
 I've even invested in this bike rack that makes it easy to load up our wheels (up to 4 bikes total) on the back of my minivan and start riding at any location (affiliate link).
 This autumn, we'll spend more time pedaling in the Waterway Square / Hughes Landing area, and I'm also hoping to go hit the trails up at Huntsville State Park.
 A bike ride on a crisp fall night is the perfect way for your teen to get exercise while satisfying his need for adventure.

 6. Escape Rooms